alandekok/bfd-isaac/README.md

 * `0` for success
 * `-1` when the `sequence` number is out of bounds
 * `-2` when the supplied `auth_key` does not match the expected ISAAC output for that `sequence` number.

-Due to the limitations of the current implementation, this API is guaranteed to handle at least 256 lost packets, but not more than that.
-In some cases, it can handle 511 lost packets, but those cases are rare.

-## Meticulous Keyed FNV1A API

-Once the `ctx` has been initialized, it can be used to send and receive packets.

-### Sending packets

-`void bfd_isaac_fnv1a_next(bfd_isaac_ctx *ctx, uint8_t *sequence, uint8_t *digest, uint8_t const *packet, size_t packetlen)`

-This function takes a `ctx`, and stores the `digest` at the given location.

-The `sequence` and `digest` variables should point to the relevant fields in the Auth Type structure of a BFD packet.
-There should be room to write four (4) octets of data.
-The values are written in network byte order.

-The `digest` is set to `0`, the hash calculated, and then the results stored in the `digest` location in network byte order.

-The sequence number is automatically incremented every time this function is called.
-The sequence number automatically wraps at 2^32.

-The hash is calculated using the _network byte order_ of the ISAAC output.
-This is so that the calculation is the same for any machine, no matter what the host byte order.

-The function cannot fail, and returns nothing.

-### Receiving Packets

-`int bfd_isaac_fnv1a_check(bfd_isaac_ctx *ctx, uint8_t const *sequence, uint8_t *digest, uint8_t const *packet, size_t packetlen)`

-This function takes a `ctx`, and checks if the `sequence` and `digest` match what is expected.
-Note that this function does not perform any checks that the `packet` is a correctly formed BFD packet, or that the `Auth Type` value and format matches that of Meticulous Keyed FNV1A.
-The application still must perform all of those checks before calling this function.

-The `sequence` and `digest` variables should point to the relevant fields in the Auth Type structure of a BFD packet.
-There should be room to read four (4) octets of data.
-The values should be in network byte order, as received from the network.

-The check saves the `digest` value, sets the `digest` value to zero, calculates the expected hash for the particular `sequence`, and then compares that calculated value to the saved `digest` value.

-The function returns:

-* `0` for success
-* `-1` when the `sequence` number is out of bounds
-* `-2` when the supplied `digest` does not match the expected hash output for that `sequence` number.

 Due to the limitations of the current implementation, this API is guaranteed to handle at least 256 lost packets, but not more than